hvph-uyen/dragonfruit-quality-classification-application/README.md

 ## 6. Usage Instructions

-a.
-Open the web app at `http://localhost:5173`
+- Open the web app at `http://localhost:5173`

-b.
-Upload an image containing dragon fruits
+- Upload an image containing dragon fruits

-c.
-The system will process the image, display detected fruits with bounding boxes, and classify each fruit
+- The system will process the image, display detected fruits with bounding boxes, and classify each fruit

-d.
-Try uploading different images to test performance
+- Try uploading different images to test performance

-## 7. Required Python Libraries

-- torch
-- numpy
-- opencv-python
-- pillow

-## 8. Author Information
+## 7. Author Information

-- Team Name: JOILBEE
+- Team name: JOILBEE
-- Contact Email: thitkhomamruot7749@gmail.com
+- Contact email: thitkhomamruot7749@gmail.com

-Created September 2025
+Created September 2025.